microsoft/winget-pkgs/README.md

 This repository contains the manifest files for the **Windows Package Manager** default source.
 You are highly encouraged to submit manifests for your favorite application.

+> [!IMPORTANT]
-> Note: At this time installers must be MSIX, MSI, APPX, or .exe application installers.
+> At this time installers must be MSIX, MSI, APPX, or .exe application installers.
 Script-based installers and fonts are not currently supported.

 The **Windows Package Manager** is an [open source client](https://github.com/microsoft/winget-cli) designed for command-line usage.
 If you are interested in exploring third-party repositories offering private winget package hosting, see [third-party repositories](THIRD_PARTY.md).